Professor Pieter Van West

 Chair in Mycology

 His current research programme focuses on oomycete biology.
 Several economically and environmentally important oomycetes, or watermoulds, are studied at most disciplinary levels (taxonomy, ecology, epidemiology, biochemistry and cellular and molecular biology and especially host-microbe interactions).
+He is particularly interested in developing novel methods to control oomycete pathogens.

 The animal pathogenic oomycetes under investigation are Saprolegnia parasitica, Saprolegnia australis, Saprolegnia diclina, Aphanomyces spp. and Halioticida spp.